June 23, 2018

 As I explained in a previous post, my interest in videogame studies has evolved recently towards novels, short fiction, television series, movies, and graphic fiction that represent, in some way or another, videogames, videogame players, and videogame culture.
 As a result, when I teach videogames, I try to create a dialogue between videogames and literary texts.
 This syllabus represents my first classroom efforts to do that, to energetically integrate the study of videogames as a powerful form of imaginative media into literary studies.
 In so doing, I hope to gain better understanding of how our society is making sense of the impact of videogames on how we think and feel about ourselves, technology, community, and play.
 And I hope to gain a better understanding of how the unique characteristics of videogames are enabling us to think about who we are, how we participate in our communities, how we might imagine ourselves differently.

-In the first part of this five-part post, I described the course overview, the core questions, the objectives, and the ludography and bibliography.
+In the first part of this multi-part post, I described the course overview, the core questions, the objectives, and the ludography and bibliography.
 Here, I delve into the week-to-week details of the first half of the course.

 Note: This was a graduate-level course attended by masters- and doctoral-level students.
 We met once a week.
 If I were to adapt this syllabus for, say, an upper-level undergraduate course that met twice a week, I would probably cut a third of the readings.